RRemelgado/iDiv/README.md

 # iDiv
-Exercise on global LST derivation
+Exercise on deriving global, monthly LST (day and night).